yohm/weighted_social_network_model/README.md

 If you install boost in a different way, just specify the path of the boost when building.

 To compile, just run `make`.
+To specify the compile command and include path, use `CXX` and `INCLUDE` environment varialbles.
-If you need to specify the path of the boost library, set `BOOST_PATH` environment variable like
+If you would like to configure compile option, set `OPT`.
+The following is an example.

 ```
-BOOST_PATH=/usr/local/include make
+env CXX=g++-5 INCLUDE=-I/usr/local/include make
 ```

 Since the makefile is very simple, you can edit it by yourself if you had a trouble.